zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

   Capybara.server_host = ip
 ```

-The `artifacts` is useful to see the scrennshots when your test fails

 The `rails system test` will take screenshots and save them to `tmp/screenshots`

 ![System tests & scrennshots](/assets/images/screenshots.png){:class="img-responsive"}